Nyabsi/blog/blogs/why-do-i-use-vive-pro-in-2025.md

 ## Specs

+I've listed below the general important technical specifications of the device to give rough idea of the device.

 ### Lenses

 Vive Pro has Fresnel lenses that are not that great, the clarity is heavily reduced due to the Fresnel elements, and it doesn;t have great edge to edge clarity.
 The lenses also contain a lot of glare which causes high contrast scenes to be slightly annoying.